yec/aloha/README.txt

 The aloha library is in the process of being upgraded to use jQuery UI instead of ExtJS so this should not be a problem with future versions of the library. https://github.com/alohaeditor/Aloha-Editor/tree/dev-jqueryui

-This is a forked copy of original project from drupal.org because the maintainers are inactive at the moment.